 Per Wikipedia:

 Fnord is the typographic representation of disinformation or irrelevant information intending to misdirect, with the implication of a worldwide conspiracy.
 The word was coined as a nonsensical term with religious undertones in the Discordian religious text Principia Discordia (1965) by Kerry Thornley and Greg Hill, but was popularized by The Illuminatus!
-Trilogy (1975) of satirical conspiracy fiction novels by Robert Shea and Robert Anton Wilson.[1]
+Trilogy (1975) of satirical conspiracy fiction novels by Robert Shea and Robert Anton Wilson.[1](Some links removed.)

 * * * * *